 NOTE: Long-term exposure to UV radiation is one of the risk factors associated with cataracts.
 Exposure is based on a number of factors such as environmental conditions (altitude, geography, cloud cover) and personal factors (extent and nature of outdoor activities).
 UV-Blocking contact lenses help provide protection against harmful UV radiation.
 However, clinical studies have not been done to demonstrate that wearing UV-Blocking contact lenses reduces the risk of developing cataracts or other eye disorders.
 The Eye Care Professional should be consulted for more information.

 INDICATIONS (USES)

-ACUVUE® VITATM Brand Contact Lenses are indicated for daily wear for the optical correction of refractive ametropia (myopia and hyperopia) in phakic or aphakic persons with non-diseased eyes who may have 1.00D or less of astigmatism.
+The ACUVUE OASYS[®] Brand Contact Lens is indicated for the optical correction of refractive ametropia (myopia and hyperopia) in phakic or aphakic persons with non-diseased eyes who have 1.00D or less of astigmatism.